udecode/plate/README.md

 The documentation is far from being complete and will be constantly evolving (as will the packages).

+## Looking for `slate-plugins`?

+This repo has been renamed to `plate`.
+The name change should not disrupt any current usage, repo clones, pull requests or issue reporting.
+Links should redirect to the new location.
+The library formerly known as `@udecode/slate-plugins` is now available as `@udecode/plate`.

 ## Contributing and project organization